DouglasOrr/DouglasOrr.github.io/src/2020-09-training-objectives/1-xent/article.md

 ![bar chart of gradients for airplane, automobile, horse etc. with "horse" below the axis, everything else above](img/gradients_scores.png)

 This says that if you increased the score of "dog", the loss would increase.
-This is because of the softmax normalization term - if you increased the "dog" score, all other log-probabilities would decrease by the same amount, which means the "horse" log-probability would decrease (and the loss increases).
+This is because of the softmax normalisation term - if you increased the "dog" score, all other log-probabilities would decrease by the same amount, which means the "horse" log-probability would decrease and the loss increases.

 If we check the gradient equation, we notice a couple of interesting things: